 Most Creative Brand – Alexander Wang

 Alexander Wang has obviously had one hell of a year.
-From designing for his own namesake label, Creating denim X Alexander Wang, his collaboration with H&M (which sold out instantly) and turning out stunning and provocative campaigns and shows for each season, his creativity seems to be unstoppable.
-Alexander Wang always keeps us guessing and that’s exactly what the “most creative brand,” should do.
+From designing for his own namesake label, Creating denim X Alexander Wang, his collaboration with H&M (which sold out instantly), and turning out stunning and provocative campaigns and shows for each season, his creativity seems to be unstoppable.
+Alexander Wang always keeps me guessing and that’s exactly what the “most creative brand,” should do.

 Designer Brand – Marc Jacobs

 As far as best overall designer brand goes, it was almost an unanimous decision that Marc Jacobs was the man for the title.
-Even with leaving Louis Vuitton, Jacobs managed to impress us all in 2014 and maintain his loyal fans and followers.
-Marc Jacobs was particularly innovative when they launched their contest to find a new face for Marc Jacobs on Instagram and featured the winners in their Fall 2014 campaign.
+Even with leaving Louis Vuitton, Jacobs managed to impress in 2014 and maintain his loyal fans and followers.
+Marc Jacobs was particularly innovative when the brand launched its contest to find a new face on Instagram and featured the winners in a Fall 2014 campaign.